spitlo/spitlo.github.io/content/code/ctgol.md

 first_commit_message = "Hello, Darlin'"
 +++

-Conway Twitty’s Game of Live is an experiment in sequencing.
-It’s an evolving step sequencer that follows the rules of Conway’s Game of Life.
+Conway Twitty’s Game of Life is an experiment in sequencing.
+It’s an evolving step sequencer that follows the rules of Conway’s Game of Life, triggering short fragments of Conway Twitty songs.

 It’s available online at [spitlo.com/ctgol/](https://spitlo.com/ctgol/).